 Ongoing work includes care of animals (chickens, rabbits, pigs, sheep), helping in the perennial food forest, assisting with the kitchen garden, and sharing learning adventures with kids (four children, aged 9-14).

 Under usual circumstances… no matter your skill or interest, there's sure to be a good fit for you — so let us know what appeals to you most, whether that's a skill and experience you bring or a passion for learning more about a particular homesteading area of interest.

-Other projects or tasks that may be requested, and learning opportunities we can offer include:
+Projects or tasks that may be on our to do list — and learning opportunities we can offer